 This recipe (which I borrowed from Bobby Flay) is a fun, summer appetizer.
 Instead of roasting an eggplant in the oven, grill it to get a smoky taste.
-Serve with pita bread to start a summer time dinner party.
+Then serve the Grilled Eggplant Dip with pita bread to start a summer time dinner party.

 - 1 red bell pepper

 - 1 large eggplant, ends trimmed, then sliced lengthwise 1-inch thick

 - ¼ cup extra-virgin olive oil

 - Additionally, 6 pita breads, cut for dipping

 - Brush the red pepper with some of the canola oil and season with salt and pepper.